 Galaxy Note 20 Ultra review: Release date and price

-The Samsung Galaxy Note 20 Ultra came out in August, and is now available through all of the major carriers.
+The Samsung Galaxy Note 20 Ultra had a release date of August 21, 2020, and is available through all of the major carriers.
 The 128GB version of the Galaxy Note 20 costs $1,299.
 The 512GB version costs $1,449 — the same price Samsung charges for its Galaxy Z Flip 5G foldable phone.

 Samsung Galaxy Note 20 Ultra review: Design